casuanoob/qmk_firmware/docs/platformdev_rp2040.md

 ## Split keyboard support

-Split keyboards are fully supported using the [serial driver](serial_driver.md) in both full-duplex and half-duplex configurations.
-Two driver subsystems are supported by the RP2040, the hardware UART based `SIO` and the Programmable IO based `PIO` driver.
+Split keyboards are fully supported using the [serial driver](serial_driver.md) in both Full-duplex and Half-duplex configurations.
+For this to work two driver subsystems are supported by the RP2040, the hardware UART based `SIO` and the Programmable IO based `PIO` driver.

 | Feature                       | [SIO Driver](serial_driver.md#the-sio-driver) | [PIO Driver](serial_driver.md#the-pio-driver) |
 | ----------------------------- | --------------------------------------------- | --------------------------------------------- |